Move over, gluten. There’s a new bad guy in town, and he’s stealing your thunder. Meet lectins, the next big thing to avoid.

 - autoimmune disease

-- arthritis, joint pain (notice if your symptoms flare after eating legumes or nightshades)
+- arthritis, joint pain or swelling (notice if your symptoms flare after eating legumes or nightshades)

 - inability to digest legumes (bloating, gas, pain after eating them)